Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

     - You would need VNC viewer for ODICS

 - You need to have a connection to PostgreSQL database through pgAdmin.
-  If it's not, download and follow the instructions in this file.
+  If it's not, download IDE.
 [Install pgAdmin](https://www.pgadmin.org/download/)

 ### **Step 1**: Install PostgreSQL on Oracle Compute.